suuuuperNOVA/re_bcfsa/chapters/ch5.md

 **Confirm existence of corporate entity**<br>Also verify corporation's name, address and names of directors.

 **Identify beneficial ownership**
-1. Obtain beneficial ownersip information including
+1. Obtain beneficial ownership information including
     - names of all directors
     - names of and addresses of beneficial owners
 1. Confirm information validity